chalst/pollockhostsfork/README.markdown

     	> #Or sh do-download-hosts

-*The do-downloads-diff file won't download the hosts file*
+*Why doesn't do-download-hosts download the hosts file?*

 There are three preconditions that must be satisfied: